 TypeScript Rest Parameters

-Summary: in this tutorial, you will learn about the TypeScript rest parameters that allow you to represent an indefinite number of arguments as an array.
+Summary: in this tutorial, you will learn about the TypeScript rest parameters and how to use them to represent an indefinite number of arguments as an array.

 A rest parameter allows a function to accept zero or more arguments of the specified type.
 In TypeScript, the rest parameters follow these rules: